 Our walk had wildlife aplenty too.
 We passed a deer park and Highland Cattle enclosure.
 It was strange seeing those beasties enclosed, especially somewhere remote like Torridon.
 We’re more accustomed to seeing them roaming free on our travels.

 Skirting the shore, the boy waded into the loch.
 Possibly in search of the elusive pot of gold at the end of the rainbow.
-Sadly he returned empty-handed.
+Sadly he returned empty-pawed.

 Torridon is undoubtedly one of Scotland’s prettiest villages.
-The whitewashed cottages contrasted against a backdrop of hulking mountains are beautiful and dramatic, and the black waters of Loch Torridon give an air of mystery to the place.
+The whitewashed cottages contrasted against a backdrop of hulking mountains are beautiful and dramatic.
+While the black water of Loch Torridon adds an air of mystery to the place.

 Pretty scenery and history too